nic-hartley/httpserv/README.md

 # Known issues

-Because this is meant for local development and not production uses, there are some issues which I haven't bothered to fix.
+Because this is meant for local development and not production use, there are some issues which I haven't bothered to fix.
 In general, the reason why boils down to httpserv being meant to aid local development.
-If you're using it for anything critical, you're doing it _very_ wrong and should get your hands on a webserver actually made to be used in production.
+If you're using it in any situation where you can't restart it at will, you're doing it very, *very* wrong.

 - Requests with absurdly long URLs or absurd numbers of headers can cause the process to hang or crash